Liyue1d/dtnu-benchmarks/README.md

 # dtnu-benchmarks

 File 10-20.txt containts 500 DTNUs.
-Each DTNUs has between 10 to 20 controllables and 1 to 3 uncontrollables. \n
+Each DTNUs has between 10 to 20 controllables and 1 to 3 uncontrollables.

 File 20-25.txt containts 500 DTNUs.
 Each DTNUs has between 20 to 25 controllables and 1 to 3 uncontrollables.

 File 25-30.txt containts 500 DTNUs.
 Each DTNUs has between 25 to 30 controllables and 1 to 3 uncontrollables.

 Each DTNU is written as: